Two-Year Master’s Degree Programs

 Master of Environmental Management

 The M.E.M. curriculum requires students to focus on an area of specialization, while still offering the flexibility to tailor their course programming in a way that exposes them to other disciplines and subject areas.
 This structure assures that students develop both depth and breadth in their course study.
-Students can choose from more than 100 courses offered by YSE faculty and have access to an even larger number of courses from across Yale University.
-All M.E.M. students take the fall Perspectives course (ENV 553), demonstrate interdisciplinary conversancy through either taking or satisfying waiver requirements for four 1.5-credit Basic Knowledge courses (ENV 511, ENV 512, ENV 521, and ENV 522), and complete a Capstone course or project.
-They round out their experience with general electives and a selection of at least four of eight Professional Skills Modules.
+All M.E.M. students take the fall Perspectives course (ENV 553), demonstrate interdisciplinary conversancy through either taking or satisfying waiver requirements for four 1.5-credit foundational knowledge courses (ENV 511, ENV 512, ENV 521, and ENV 522), and complete a capstone course or project.
+They round out their experience with general electives and a selection of at least four Professional Skills Modules.

 Specializations are designed to ensure that students obtain sufficient depth in their chosen area of study.
 The specializations are:

 Specialization requirements account for 18 of the 48 total credits required for the M.E.M. degree, made up of two core courses and four electives, and it is possible to add a second specialization.
-Students have until the end of their second term of study to choose their specialization, which will be listed on their transcript upon completion.
+Students will be asked to choose their specialization at the end of their first term of study, and this specialization will be listed on their transcript upon completion.
 Students may also propose a self-designed specialization path in collaboration with a faculty adviser and the senior associate dean of academic affairs.

 Master of Forestry